fredericbarthelet/blog-theodo-article-demo/readme.md

 > Once the customer added, you are redirected to the list of existing customer.
 > We can now delete or update our newest customer using the corresponding buttons on the top left corner.

-Don't use tricky tools to speed up your demonstration.
 The persons that will use your product may not have your skills.
+During your demonstration, you are no longer a developper.
+You endorse the role of the final user of the product, act accordingly.
 They will feel outsided if they can't reproduce your exact gestures.
 Don't skip any part of the process you may assume obvious.
 You are familiar with the new features of the product, your stakeholders aren't.

 > When you click on the *add* button on the top left corner, you can add a new customer.
 > You're redirected to a new page asking you to fill in the customer's name and address.